ixaxaar/monoid.space/Types/typeBasics.lagda.md

 infixr 4 _,_
 ```

-The `Σ` type is also called a "Dependent" or "Σ" type, as in the second parameter to `record` depends upon the type `A`, the first parameter.
+The `Σ` type is also called a "Dependent" or "Σ" type, dependent as in the second parameter to `record` depends upon the type `A`, the first parameter.
+Note that we use the machinery of universe polymorphism to define this.

 ## Uniqueness proof

-To prove uniqueness of a product, we first have to define what existence is:
+To prove uniqueness of a product, we first have to define a version of `Σ` where the type of the first parameter can be inferred:

 ```agda
 ∃ : ∀ {a b} {A : Set a} → (A → Set b) → Set (a ⊔ b)
 ∃ = Σ _
 ```

 A `syntax` declaration binds a pattern to a specified syntax.
-We define a syntax for Σ:
+We define a syntax for Σ such that `Σ[ x ∈ A ] B` would be re-written as `Σ A (λ x → B)`:

 ```agda
 infix 2 Σ-syntax